Rachel Morello-Frosch

-Rachel A. Morello-Frosch is an American environmental health scientist.
-She is a professor in the Department of Environmental Science, Policy and Management & School of Public Health at the University of California, Berkeley.
-In 2022, Morello-Frosch was elected a Member of the National Academy of Medicine for being a "renowned expert on structural determinants of environmental health inequities" and a "leader in the application of community-engaged data science."
+Rachel A. Morello-Frosch is an American environmental health scientist and epidemiologist whose research examines structural determinants of health disparities with a strong focus on issues of environmental justice.
+She is the inaugural Associate Provost of Energy, Climate and the Environment at the University of California, Berkeley (UC Berkeley) with joint professorial appointments in the Department of Environmental Science, Policy and Management and the School of Public Health.
+In 2022 Morello-Frosch was elected a member of the National Academy of Medicine for being a "renowned expert on structural determinants of environmental health inequities" and a "leader in the application of community-engaged data science."

 Early life and education

 Morello-Frosch was born to immigrant parents Marta Eugenia Morello and Norbert Frosch.
-Her mother was from Argentina and was a literature professor at Ohio State University and the University of California, Santa Cruz and her father was a Holocaust survivor who emigrated to the US from Austria and became an industrial designer.
-Morello-Frosch completed her Bachelor of Arts degree in Development Studies, Master's degree in Epidemiology and Biostatistics, and her Ph.D. in Environmental Health Sciences at the University of California, Berkeley (UC Berkeley).
-While completing her graduate degrees, she underwent chemotherapy for breast cancer.
-She was also named a 1995 Fellow of the Robert & Patricia Switzer Foundation.
+Her mother was from Argentina and was a Latin American literature professor at Ohio State University and the University of California, Santa Cruz and her father was a Jewish refugee who emigrated from Vienna Austria and became an industrial designer.

+Morello-Frosch completed her Bachelor of Arts degree in Development Studies, Master's of Public Health degree in Epidemiology and Biostatistics, and her Ph.D. in Environmental Health Sciences at UC Berkeley.
+She was also a 1995 Fellow of the Robert & Patricia Switzer Foundation.
+While completing her doctoral degree she underwent treatment for breast cancer.